mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 Excalidraw is a free and open source virtual whiteboard for sketching hand-drawn like diagrams.
 It saves data locally on the browser, and the data is end-to-end encrypted.

-See the project's [documentation](https://docs.excalidraw.com/) to learn what it does and why it might be useful to you.
+See the project's [documentation](https://docs.excalidraw.com/) to learn what Excalidraw does and why it might be useful to you.

 ## Adjusting the playbook configuration